-ARCIPEDIA · PASSIVE INCOME
+ARCIPEDIA · on-chain yield

 Plain English

-Passive income is cash flow received without trading hours for it.
+on-chain yield is cash flow received without trading hours for it.
 The classic examples: dividends from stocks, interest from bonds, rent from real estate, yield from on-chain assets.
 It comes from owning a productive asset, not from active work.

 How it actually works